pdimens/mimick/docs/simulation_process.md

 ### Step 3: Submitting the molecule recipes for simulation
 This is the part that's multithreaded.
 Once we have a molecule recipe and its associated fasta file, Mimick hands the information over to `wgsim` via `pywgsim`, where the fasta file will then be the input "genome" from which the software will randomly generate the target number of reads for that molecule.
+The reads that are simulated never actually have the bacode on them-- it's only if `--output-type 10x` that the barcode is added inline to R1 during Step X.

 ### Step 4: Monitor schema targets
 The number of reads that were generated for every molecule are added to that molecule's source schema to track the number of reads already produced for